API List

 Data Format: Specifies the format of this API (SOAP / JSON / XML).

-Check Source IP Diversion to configure the source IP for more effective management and control of network traffic.
-For registered APIs, only No Auth is available, while combination APIs can select either Path Parameter or No Auth.
+For registered APIs, only No Auth is available, while composite APIs can select either Path Parameter or No Auth.

 Path Parameter: Upon checking, carries over the URL Path parameter data when calling APIs.